ajamesl/mini-whisper-agent/README.md

 ## Supported Voice Commands

-The system currently recognises these command patterns:
+The system currently recognizes these command patterns:

 **Google Search Commands:**
 - "Search Google for [your query]"